Jump to:

 About This Creamy Horseradish Sauce Recipe

 Most homemade horseradish sauce recipes do not call for sauted garlic and you can certainly omit it if you wish.
-However the flavor it infuses into the mix of classic ingredients will more than justify the inclusion and the few extra minutes you spent to prepare it.
+However the flavor it infuses into the mix of classic ingredients will more than justify the inclusion and the few extra minutes you spend to prepare it.
 It will simply be the best horseradish sauce you have tasted.

 What is Horseradish Sauce?